canonical/craft-application/docs/reference/environment-variables.rst

 ``CRAFT_PLATFORM``
 ==================

 Sets the default platform to build.
-Is overridden by ``--platform`` in lifecycle commands.
+Overridden by ``--platform`` in lifecycle commands.

 ``CRAFT_SNAP_CHANNEL``